PX4/PX4-user_guide/en/advanced_config/pid_tuning_guide_multicopter.md

 increase P until the response is firm, but it does not oscillate.
 Typical value is around 2…3.

 Look at `ATTITUDE.yaw` in *QGroundControl*.
-Yaw overshot should be not more than 2-5% (less than for attitude).
+Yaw overshoot should be not more than 2-5% (less than for attitude).